Painting of the former Caerphilly Miners' Hospital 1923-2011

 Prints are available - sizes 1, 11 and 10.
 Click HERE

-Painting of Caerphilly Miners' hospital
+Painting of the former Caerphilly Miners' hospital

 Oil painting of Caerphilly Miners' Hospital.